r-hub/blog/content/post/2020-02-07-processx-blocked-sigchld-fix/index.md

 The parallel package sets up a
 [finalizer, that runs when R exits](https://github.com/wch/r-source/blob/50dca8f210058532ee0837fad69b1ae78dcac23e/src/library/parallel/R/zzz.R#L33).
-This finalizer tries to eliminate all sub-processes that were started by parallel, and if it fails to do that, it emits the error message that we see above.
+This finalizer tries to eliminate all subprocesses that were started by parallel, and if it fails to do that, it emits the error message that we see above.

-When eliminating sub-processes, parallel sends them a `SIGKILL` signal, which is not possible to catch and handle, so it is sure that their execution has finished, and they are in a zombie state.
+When eliminating subprocesses, parallel sends them a `SIGKILL` signal, which is not possible to catch and handle, so it is sure that their execution has finished, and they are in a zombie state.
 In fact, `mclapply()` already tries to clean up the subprocesses it has started, so they are probably